 Risk of improper power-supply connection.
-It can cause damage to the equipment and loss of warranty coverage.
-Prior to connecting any equipment to a main or alternate power source (for example: back-up generator systems) for start-up, commissioning, testing, or normal operation, ensure that these sources are correctly adjusted to the nameplate voltage and frequency of all equipment to be connected.
-In general, power-source voltages should be stabilized and regulated to within ±10% of the load nameplate nominal voltage.
+Can cause equipment damage and loss of warranty coverage.
+Prior to connecting any equipment to a main or alternate power source (for example back-up generator systems) for start-up, commissioning, testing, or normal operation, ensure that these sources are correctly adjusted to the nameplate voltage and frequency of all equipment to be connected.
+In general, power-source voltages should be stabilized and regulated to within $\pm 10\%$ of the load nameplate nominal voltage.
 Also, ensure that no three-phase sources are single-phased at any time.